Nikephoros I of Constantinople: Works

-Compared with Theodore of Stoudios, Nikephoros appears as a friend of conciliation, learned in patristics, more inclined to take the defensive than the offensive, and possessed of a comparatively chaste, simple style.
+Compared with Theodore the Studite, Nicephorus I appears as a friend of conciliation, learned in patristics, more inclined to take the defensive than the offensive, and possessed of a comparatively chaste, simple style.
 He was mild in his ecclesiastical and monastical rules and non-partisan in his historical treatment of the period from 602 to 769 (Historia syntomos, breviarium).
 He used the chronicle of Trajan the Patrician but deliberately chose not to name the source so as to connect himself to the historical tradition of Theophylact Simocatta.
 The Short History is thematically focused around the matter of the offices of emperor and patriarch.
-Nikephoros attempted to salvage the reputation of the patriarchate by criticizing iconoclast patriarchs for submitting to the emperor, not for being iconoclasts.
-Herakleios was the ideal emperor in Nikephoros’ scheme because of how he worked alongside patriarch Sergios, but also how Sergios helped to defend Constantinople from the Avars in 626 as well as the patriarch’s ability to discipline the emperor for his marriage to his niece Martina.
-Herakleios failure to heed the Egyptian patriarch’s advice is what ultimately brought about the Arab conquest of Egypt.
+Nicephorus I attempted to salvage the reputation of the patriarchate by criticising iconoclast patriarchs for submitting to the emperor, not for being iconoclasts.
+Emperor Heraclius was the ideal emperor in Nicephorus I's scheme because of how he worked alongside patriarch Sergius I of Constantinople, but also how Sergius I helped to defend Constantinople from the Avars in 626 as well as the patriarch's ability to discipline the emperor for his marriage to his niece Martina.
+Heraclius failure to heed the Egyptian patriarch's advice is what ultimately brought about the Arab conquest of Egypt.

 His tables of universal history, Chronography or Chronographikon Syntomon, in passages extended and continued, were in great favor with the Byzantines, and were also circulated outside the Empire in the Latin version of Anastasius Bibliothecarius, and also in Slavonic translation.
 The Chronography offered a universal history from the time of Adam and Eve to his own time.
-To it he appended a canon catalog (which does not include the Revelation of John).
+To it he appended a canon catalog (which does not include the Book of Revelation of John of Patmos).
 The catalog of the accepted books of the Old and New Testaments is followed by the antilegomena (including Revelation) and the apocrypha.
-Next to each book is the count of its lines, his stichometry, to which we can compare our accepted texts and judge how much has been added or omitted.
+Next to each book is the count of its lines, his Stichometry of Nicephorus, to which we can compare our accepted texts and judge how much has been added or omitted.
 This is especially useful for apocrypha for which only fragmentary texts have survived.

-The principal works of Nikephorus are three writings referring to iconoclasm:
+The principal works of Nicephorus I are three writings referring to iconoclasm: